 ARTLAB+ is a radically inclusive digital media studio for local teens.
 Our programs give youth access to professional technology and art, connecting them to artist mentors who support teens in building their own creative community.
 We develop critical thinkers and engaged citizens who have the marketable technological skills needed to lead the next generation of innovators.

 ARTLAB+ teens choose their own activities and projects to produce with professional video and photo gear, music and recording equipment, video games and graphic design resources.
 Inspired by the collection and temporary exhibitions, a staff of artist mentors serve drop-in teens after school, during the academic year and summer.
 Teens can hangout, plan events, join production teams and learn in workshops.
 We welcome all teens, 13-19, regardless of experience.

 Visit http://artlabplus.si.edu/ for more information.

-ARTLAB+ is supported by funds from the Entertainment Software Association Foundation, the John S. and James L. Knight Foundation, and internal Smithsonian Institution funds from the Youth Access Grants Program.
+ARTLAB+ is supported by funds from the Keith Haring Foundation, the Goldberg Foundation, and the Smithsonian Institution Youth Access Grants Program.
 ARTLAB+ is one of the early adaptors and founding digital centers of the YOUmedia Network.
-In 2010, ARTLAB+ was made possible with the very generous support of the Pearson Foundation and the John D. and Catherine T. MacArthur Foundation
+In 2010, ARTLAB+ was made possible with the early and very generous support of the Pearson Foundation and the John D. and Catherine T. MacArthur Foundation.

 The Hirshhorn hosted several Mobile Learning workshops in the summer of 2010 one of which was featured in a PBS documentary called Digital Media: New Learners of the 21st Century: http://www.pbs.org/program/digital-media/